-Predatory publishing is a well-known practice.
-Spam mails to scientists advertise publications and conferences with dubious business practices for profit.
-These do not meet applicable scientific quality criteria and are often associated with Open Access.
-Yet they are not a problem specific to Open Access; such things have existed for a long time and continue to exist.
-Whether you are publishing online or in print, the same guidelines apply: Quality assurance is a key component of the scientific process.
+The phenomenon of Predatory Publishing is widely known among academics.
+Researchers are approached via spam mails advertising commercial publishing and conferences run on dubious business practices.
+These publications and conferences do not meet the accepted standards of academic quality and are often associated with Open Access.
+These should not be seen as a problem specific to Open Access - such issues have existed for a while now and continue to be an issue.
+Whether you are publishing online or in print, the same recommendation applies: Quality assurance is a key component of the scientific research process.

-Predatory publishing refers to a profit-oriented business model used by disreputable conferences and journals.
-This practice is particularly prevalent in STEM subjects, however it is also growing in the humanities and social sciences.
+Predatory publishing refers to a for-profit business model used by disreputable conference organisers and journal publishers.
+This phenomenon is particularly prevalent in MINT-subjects, however, it is also increasingly common in the Humanities and Social Sciences.

 advertise their services aggressively via email

-do not include sufficient quality assurance, such as peer review
+do not offer adequate quality assurance, such as peer review

-require payment of an (often unusually high) conference fee, before then notifying you that that the conference will only be held online or on a smaller scale
+require payment of an (often unusually high) conference fee, after which the academic is notified that the conference will only be held online or on a smaller scale

-advertise a supposed journal impact factor even though the journal is not indexed in the Web of Science database
+advertise a fake journal Impact Factor without the journal being indexed in the Web of Science database

-provide information about journal editors or program committee members who do not refer to their involvement on their own personal websites
+list information about journal editors or conference organisors, who do not refer to their involvement on their own websites

-Quality assurance is a fundamental part of the scientific process.
+Quality assurance is a fundamental part of the scientific research process.
 Predatory publishing, fake conferences, and fake journals do not meet the Statute on the Safeguarding of Good Academic Practice.
-In order to identify untrustworthy offers and avoid harming your own individual scientific career, confirm whether a conference or journal is reputable.
-This is often not evident based on a single suspicious trait.
-Frequently, it is a combination of various criteria which should catch your eye and cause you to take a closer look.
+In order to identify deceptive publishers and avoid damaging your own academic career, it is essential that you check whether a conference or journal is in fact reputable.
+This is often not obvious based on one thing alone.
+Most often, it is a combination of various criteria which should cause you to take a closer look.

 The website Think Check Submit provides a list of questions authors should ask themselves before submitting an article.
-Similarly, Think Check Attend list questions you can ask to confirm the seriousness and respectability of a conference.
-Go through the checklist and only submit your contribution if you can answer most or all of the questions with "yes."
+Similarly, Think Check Attend lists questions for checking the legitimacy of a conference.
+Go through the checklist and only submit your paper if you can answer "yes" to most or all of the questions.

 Privacy notice: The TU Berlin offers a chat information service.
 If you enable it, your IP address and chat messages will be transmitted to external EU servers. more information